What Does Total Runs Mean in Baseball: Understanding MLB Run Betting

 Understanding Total Runs in Baseball

-When you visit a sportsbook's MLB section there are three bet types you are generally presented with immediately: a run line bet, a money line wager, and a total runs bet.
+When you visit a sportsbook's MLB section, you are generally presented with three bet types immediately: a run-line bet, a money-line wager, and a total-runs bet.

-This article deals with the third option, which is an intuitive one to understand.
-When you place a bet on total runs you are simply wagering on the numbers of runs scored by both teams combined.
+This article deals with the third option, which is intuitive to understand.
+When you place a bet on total runs, you are simply wagering on the number of runs scored by both teams combined.

 If the Boston Red Sox beat the New York Yankees by a score of 11-2, the total runs scored in that game is 13.

-Before that game an over/under line would be set.
-If the total number of runs exceeds that total over bettors have won and under bettors have lost.
+Before that game, an over/under line would be set.
+If the total number of runs exceeds that total, over-bettors will win, and under-bettors will lose.

 Importance of total runs in baseball betting

-Total runs scored is a popular thing to bet on in baseball betting as an option to place wagers without having to predict a game outcome.
+Total runs scored are a popular bet in baseball betting as an option to place wagers without having to predict a game outcome.

-Some bettors are also uncomfortable with diving in on individual player props due to baseball's day-to-day volatility, but they may feel that it's easier to predict what two full lineups will combine to produce as that comes from a larger sample than four or five at-bats by a single hitter.
+Some bettors are also uncomfortable with diving in on individual player props due to baseball's day-to-day volatility.
+Still, they may feel that it's easier to predict what two full lineups will combine to produce as that comes from a larger sample than four or five at-bats by a single hitter.

 How MLB Over/Under Betting Works

 Over/Under betting functions similarly in baseball as it does it other sports.
-Sportsbooks' MLB lines for game totals and bettors have the option of predicting the total number of runs in the game will be below or above that total.
+Sportsbooks' MLB lines for game totals and bettors can predict that the total number of runs in the game will be below or above that total.

-For example, for a game with total runs line of 8.5, bettors who wager on the over will win if there are nine or more runs scored.
-If there are eight or fewer runs in the baseball game those who backed the under will be victorious.
+For example, in a game with a total run line of 8.5, bettors who wager on the over will win if nine or more runs are scored.
+If there are eight or fewer runs in the baseball game, those who backed the under will be victorious.

 How to place an MLB over/under bet

-The format of different online sportsbooks varies, but in the vast majority of cases over/under bets are available on the main MLB landing pages of major sportsbooks.
+The format of different online sportsbooks varies, but over/under bets are generally available on the main MLB landing pages of major sportsbooks

-That means you don't have to dive into all of the markets available to see these bets, they should show up right away.
+That means you don't have to explore all the available markets to see these bets; they should appear right away.

 Below is an example from DraftKings Sportsbook where the total runs bet is in the middle between the run line and the money line.

 That isn't a completely standardized format, though.
-FanDuel Sportsbook, for instance, puts its totals bets in the right column with the money line in the middle and the run line on the left.
-Whatever the case may be, the over/under bet shouldn't be difficult to find.
+FanDuel Sportsbook, for instance, puts its total bets in the right column with the money line in the middle and the run line on the left.
+Whatever the case, the over/under bet shouldn't be difficult to find.

 MLB Betting Strategies